chinapedia/wikipedia.abstract.en/Page/Topology.md

-Möbius_strip.jpgs, which have only one surface and one edge, are a kind of object studied in topology.]]
+s, which have only one surface and one edge, are a kind of object studied in topology.]]

 In mathematics, TOPOLOGY (from the Greek τόπος, _place_, and λόγος, _study_) is concerned with the properties of a geometric object that are preserved under continuous deformations, such as stretching, twisting, crumpling and bending, but not tearing or gluing.

 A topological space is a set endowed with a structure, called a _topology_, which allows defining continuous deformation of subspaces, and, more generally, all kinds of continuity.
 Euclidean spaces, and, more generally, metric spaces are examples of topological spaces, as any distance or metric defines a topology.
 The deformations that are considered in topology are homeomorphisms and homotopies.
 A property that is invariant under such deformations is a topological property.
 Basic examples of topological properties are: the dimension, which allows distinguishing between a line and a surface; compactness, which allows distinguishing between a line and a circle; connectedness, which allows distinguishing a circle from two non-intersecting circles.

 The ideas underlying topology go back to Gottfried Leibniz, who in the 17th century envisioned the _geometria situs_ and _analysis situs_.
 Leonhard Euler's Seven Bridges of Königsberg problem and polyhedron formula are arguably the field's first theorems.
-The term _topology_ was introduced by Johann Benedict Listing in the 19th century, although it was not until the first decades of the 20th century that the idea of a topological space was developed.
-Trefoil_knot_arb.png, the simplest non-trivial knot]]
+The term _topology_ was introduced by Johann Benedict Listing in the 19th century, although it was not until the first decades of the 20th century that the idea of a topological space was developed. , the simplest non-trivial knot]]

 Motivation